xdmushui/partner-center-sdk/develop/create-a-cart.md

 Cart cartCreated = partnerOperations.getCustomers().byId(customerId).getCarts().create(cart);
 ```

-### PowerShell
+## PowerShell

-To create an order for a customer, first instantiate a Cart object.
-Next, create a list of **CartLineItem** objects, and assign the list to the cart's line items.
+To create an order for a customer:

+1. Instantiate a Cart object.
+2. Create a list of **CartLineItem** objects, and assign the list to the cart's line items.
 Each cart line item contains the purchase information for one product.
 You must have at least one cart line item.

-Finally, execute the [**New-PartnerCustomerCart**](https://github.com/Microsoft/Partner-Center-PowerShell/blob/master/docs/help/New-PartnerCustomerCart.md) command to create the cart.
+3. Execute the [**New-PartnerCustomerCart**](https://github.com/Microsoft/Partner-Center-PowerShell/blob/master/docs/help/New-PartnerCustomerCart.md) command to create the cart.

+### PowerShell example

 ```powershell
 # $customerId